Admission to Business Majors on all Campuses

 What is a Résumé?

-An applicant is evaluated and compared to the applicant pool by how their resume reflects the learning gained during their involvement in activities since their high school experience.
+An applicant is evaluated and compared to the applicant pool by how their resume reflects the learning gained during their involvement in activities after high school.
 Be sure to relate your experiences with your career goals and desired business major.

 What makes a strong résumé?